tes-gfx/yocto_manifest/README.md

 * c5  - Cyclone 5
 * a10 - Arria 10
 * s10 - Stratix 10
+A dir parameter is required, pointing to the directory where the repos have been cloned to.

 The script will create a folder "build_[TARGET]".